Last updated on December 13, 2022

-The following is a list of items that the driver must check during the pre trip inpection of the trailer.
+The following is a list of items that the driver must check during the CDL pre trip inspection trailer.
 This pre trip inspection is required of all drivers that are operating a combination vehicle with trailer.

 - Check that trailer air connectors are sealed and in good condition.

 - Make sure glad hands are locked in place, free of damage or air leaks.

 - Make sure the trailer electrical plug is firmly seated and locked in place.